kirillzhosul/gofra/README.md

-# Gofra
+# Gofra [beta]

-**A Stack-based compiled programming language**
+**A Stack-based compiled programming language.**

-**Project is made for FUN and educational purposes!
-Don`t expect anything cool from it and just try/contribute**
+**The project is made not for competing with other languages, rather it is another incomplete language almost same like others.**

 ---
 #### [Documentation and information is available here](https://kirillzhosul.github.io/gofra)